(Updated and fully revised 20th June 2017 – original publication August 15th 2010)

 It’s obvious really isn’t it?

 If you are hyped and leveraged into the national (or international) consciousness, you’re going to have to be spectacular to make it last.
-All the kids who get the big break on the TV talent shows cannot sustain the level that those shows give them.
+Almost all the kids who get the big break on the TV talent shows cannot sustain the level that those shows give them.

 BUT – if the right thing to do in order to build a career is build a fanbase, then how do you do it?